EMBL-EBI-TSI/ebi-portal-clone/README.md

  The API entry point is the root [http://localhost:8080](http://localhost:8080).

-Right now there is a series of dummy users with some data.
-The user name is 'tsi' and the password is `password`.
+Right now the API endpoints are only accessible by `jwt` tokens.

 ### Properties